 Although based on the same technique, Zyoptix is a much more advanced form of LASIK.
 Specifically, Zyoptix is different because its highly sophisticated technology allows the surgeon to:

-In addition to standard visual errors, Zyoptix also measures and treats small vision errors (higher order aberrations) that scatters light in a pattern that is unique to you.
-Scattered light errors could, for example, cause shading seen round one edge of a perfectly round light, and certainly they are an important cause of poor quality night vision.
+In addition to standard visual errors, Zyoptix also measures and treats small vision errors (higher-order aberrations) that scatters light in a pattern that is unique to you.
+Scattered light errors could, for example, cause shading is seen round one edge of a perfectly round light, and certainly, they are an important cause of poor quality night vision.
 About 70% of people could benefit from Zyoptix treatment.

 These small errors are detected with wavefront technology and treated by the laser with a combination of smaller and larger beams, allowing the surgeon to deliver a more precise, personalized treatment.